BelenMaru/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by [Belen] (https://github.com/BelenMaru) for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by Belen https://github.com/BelenMaru for the Lighthouse Labs Web Development Bootcamp.
+* Week 1
+  * Day 1